 This option requires an uninterrupted connection to Azure Communication Services.

-For cloud calling, outbound calls are billed at per-minute rates depending on the target country.
+For cloud calling, outbound calls are billed at per-minute rates depending on the target country/region.
 See the current rate list for PSTN calls.

 Azure direct routing